Written by Jonathan Breeden

 Mediation is not merely you and your spouse in a room hashing things out.
 There is a neutral party to structure the conversation and allow each of you to have your say.
 Additionally, your attorney is there to remind you of your rights and ensure you are not taken advantage of or spoken over.

+With offices in Raleigh, Garner, Angier, and Smithfield, Breeden is here to help you through the divorce process.
 To learn more about going through mediation in North Carolina and whether it is right for you, call a North Carolina divorce lawyer with Breeden Law Office at (919) 661-4970.